Color–color diagram: Background

 Although stars are not perfect blackbodies, to first order the spectra of light emitted by stars conforms closely to a black-body radiation curve, also referred to sometimes as a thermal radiation curve.
 The overall shape of a black-body curve is uniquely determined by its temperature, and the wavelength of peak intensity is inversely proportional to temperature, a relation known as Wien's Displacement Law.
 Thus, observation of a stellar spectrum allows determination of its effective temperature.
 Obtaining complete spectra for stars through spectrometry is much more involved than simple photometry in a few bands.
 Thus by comparing the magnitude of the star in multiple different color indices, the effective temperature of the star can still be determined, as magnitude differences between each color will be unique for that temperature.
 As such, color-color diagrams can be used as a means of representing the stellar population, much like a Hertzsprung–Russell diagram, and stars of different spectral classes will inhabit different parts of the diagram.
 This feature leads to applications within various wavelength bands.

 In the stellar locus, stars tend to align in a more or less straight feature.
 If stars were perfect black bodies, the stellar locus would be a pure straight line indeed.
 The divergences with the straight line are due to the absorptions and emission lines in the stellar spectra.
 These divergences can be more or less evident depending on the filters used: narrow filters with central wavelength located in regions without lines, will produce a response close to the black body one, and even filters centered at lines if they are broad enough, can give a reasonable blackbody-like behavior.

 Therefore, in most cases the straight feature of the stellar locus can be described by Ballesteros' formula deduced for pure blackbodies:

 where A, B, C and D are the magnitudes of the stars measured through filters with central frequencies ν_{a}, ν_{b}, ν_{c} and ν_{d} respectively, and k is a constant depending on the central wavelength and width of the filters, given by:

 Note that the slope of the straight line depends only on the effective wavelength, not in the filter width.

 Although this formula cannot be directly used to calibrate data, if one has data well calibrated for two given filters, it can be used to calibrate data in other filters.
 It can be used to measure the effective wavelength midpoint of an unknown filter too, by using two well known filters.
-This can be useful to recover information on the filters usedfor the case of old data, when logs are not conserved and filter information has been lost.
+This can be useful to recover information on the filters used for the case of old data, when logs are not conserved and filter information has been lost.